 Participation in either early or post-investigation ADR is entirely voluntary.
 The parties involved may withdraw from the mediation process at any time.
 If mediation is unsuccessful in the case of early ADR, the OI may initiate an investigation into the allegation of discrimination; while, in the case of post-investigation ADR, the NRC may proceed with an enforcement action.

 II.
-Purpose of the Public Meeting Back to Top
+Purpose of the Public Meeting

 The purpose of this meeting is to provide a forum in which stakeholders, including the NRC, can discuss the NRC's current ADR Program (early ADR and post-investigation ADR).
 The ADR Program has become an important aspect of the NRC's enforcement program.
 Because ADR is regularly used in the NRC's enforcement program, the NRC believes it should solicit stakeholder input to ensure that the program provides timely and economical resolution of issues while achieving more effective outcomes and improved relations.
-Questions about participation in the public meeting should be directed to one of the contacts at the address listed in the FOR FURTHER INFORMATION CONTACT section of this document.
+Questions about participation in the public meeting Start Printed Page 64125should be directed to one of the contacts at the address listed in the FOR FURTHER INFORMATION CONTACT section of this document.

 III.
-Topics for Discussion Back to Top
+Topics for Discussion

 This meeting will allow stakeholders to provide feedback regarding their perceptions of the ADR Program's effectiveness, transparency, and timeliness.
 To ensure that this process is open, effective, and collaborative, the format of the meeting will consist of panel discussions among stakeholders to include: a representative from the NRC, representatives from NRC-regulated nuclear industries, public interest groups, and members of the public.
 The panel discussions will be followed by interactive discussions with other meeting attendees.